Hamburg United Methodist Church 116 Union St Hamburg, New York, 14075 (716) 649-8080 Worship Livestream: Sundays at 10 am Via Facebook Live & Youtube

 RETIRED MEN’S FELLOWSHIP

-The Retired Men’s Fellowship of Hamburg UMC will have their monthly lunch gathering on Tuesday June 21 at 12 Noon at ZJ’s Restaurant in the Hamburg Village Plaza.
-This will be the last gathering before the summer break.
+The Retired Men’s Fellowship of Hamburg UMC will have its monthly lunch gathering on Tuesday, June 20, at 12 Noon at ZJ’s Restaurant in the Hamburg Village Plaza.
 All retired men are invited.
 Come and bring a friend for food and fellowship.
+Retired Men will take time off during July and August, with lunch gatherings beginning again in September.
+Dick Caldwell, facilitator

 Summer will soon be here – a good time to relax and read.
 Our church library has a good collection of books for your reading enjoyment.

 PRAYER CONCERNS?
-If you would like someone added to our church prayer list, call Barb Meader (648-1273) or email her at email@example.com, or contact anyone who is a member of Prayer, Care and Share.
-Daily we lift up the concerns that have been shared with us.
+If you would like someone added to our church prayer list, call Barb Meader (648-1273) or email her at email@example.com, or contact anyone who is a Prayer, Care, and Share member.
+Daily we lift the concerns that have been shared with us.